Can you Buy a Business With No Money Down?

 So can you buy a business without any money?

-Firstly, why do you want to buy a business?
 If you have an entrepreneurial mind and can understand how to make money.
 Then you can look at opportunities for struggling businesses and how to turn them around.
 You need to have experience and the right attitude or you could take on a lot of risk and someone else’s problem and not be able to turn the corner.
 I’m assuming you still have money to invest in marketing, products etc, but you just want to save on actually buying the business.

-If you literally have no money and no business experience.
-Don’t do it.
-You need to walk before you can run.
 Take stepping stones, and figure out how can you go from broke to having a 20% deposit?
 How can you maneuver a deal with a bit of skin in the game?
 It will go a long way to getting you a more profitable business.

-Tags: buying a business finance business ownership
+Tags: buying finance acquisition

 About the author